RotherOSS/otobo/README_DOCKER.md

 Run Redis as the caching service.

+### Container otobo_nginx_1

+Run nginx as a reverse proxy for providing HTTPS support.

 ## Volumes

 Some volumes are created on the host.
 These allow starting and stopping the services without loosing data.